josev2046/panopto-rtmp-multiaudiotrack/README.md

 ---

-## Future Enhancements: Locale-Based Stream Initialisation
+## Further enhancements: Locale-based stream initialisation

 At present, the player wrapper defaults to a static primary language (e.g., English) upon loading.
 A proposed enhancement involves implementing logic to automatically detect the viewer's locale, reducing the need for manual selection by the end-user.